Thanks for being patient while we implement your feedback to improve the developer experience.

 }

 Make a note of the access token id.
-This token is required in subsequent payment request to the Process Payment endpoint.
+This token is required in the subsequent order payment call to the Process Payment endpoint.

-1. Send a POST request to the Process Payment endpoint.
+1. Send a request to the Process Payment endpoint.
 The headers to process a payment are different than the headers you normally send with a BigCommerce API.
-The authorization token is the ID returned in Create Payment Access Token (step two).
-To learn more, see Stored cards.
+The Authorization bearer token is the PAT ID returned by the Create Payment Access Token endpoint (step two).
+To learn more, see Payments API: Stored Cards.

 Example request: Process payment